enova003/cs432-assignments-ODU/HW3/HW3-report.md

 ### Sunday March 2, 2025 11:59pm

 # Q1 Answer
 In HW1 and HW2, I obtained the list of 500 unique URIs from https://www.odu.edu/, therefore, for this problem, I obtained the TimeMaps for each of the unique URIs that I collected from https://www.odu.edu/ using MemGator Memento Aggregator.
 I installed a stand-alone version of MemGator on my own machine, as described in the EC-memgator assignment.
 My machine utilizes Windows, therefore, I downloaded the MemGator Windows AMD 64 version of MemGator.
 After this was downloaded, I created a Python script that reads over my URI to hash map file from HW2, iterates through each URI, and runs the MemGator command to fetch the TimeMap for each URI.
-The script completely handles the process of calling MemGator, generatign the corresponding output filenames using the MD5 hash, and adding a delay between requests.
+The script completely handles the process of calling MemGator, generating the corresponding output filenames using the MD5 hash, and adding a delay between requests.

 Here is the Python script: